 Do you love garlic bread pizza?
 I know that we do.
 Garlic bread pizza is not a new thing for sure, lots of restaurants and pizza joints are doing it now.
 You can have the same flavors at home, but without using garlic bread.
 What do you say?
 Let’s make a garlic bread pizza together, shall we?
+It’s similar to our French Bread Pizza, where we slather garlic onto the French Bread creating a heavenly garlic bread pizza in more individual sized portions.

 My kids are now young adults, teenagers.
 They are old enough to cook for themselves, and pizza is not only loved by all teenagers, it’s easy to make with very little to no help.